 Offers may also be conditional on other, non-academic, conditions such as the receipt of a satisfactory Disclosure and Barring Service check.

-If you have any questions about your offer you should contact the Admissions Service directly via our Applicant Information Desk (AiD).
+If you have any questions about your offer you should contact the Admissions Service:

 Applicant Open Days

-Applicants are usually invited to an Applicant Open Day once they have been offered a place.
-This is an opportunity for you to meet some of the staff and students, and find out more about the course you have applied for and about the University.
+Applicants are usually invited to an Applicant Open Day once they've been offered a place.
+This is an opportunity for you to meet some of the staff and students, and find out more about the course you've applied for and about the University.
 Some departments will invite you to come to Sheffield before making you an offer, to assess your qualities and discuss your application.

 Feedback on your application